HusamDin/printf/README.md

-Implementing printf in C from scratch
+GhhImplementing printf in C from scratch